sozimek/sozimek.github.io/index.md

-# Introducing DevOps as code.
+# XL Release and XL Deploy: Introducing DevOps as code.
 # The developer-first approach to infrastructure and deployments
 ___